wainins/Online-Retail-Business-Intelligence/README.md

 *<img width="1339" height="361" alt="Image" src="https://github.com/user-attachments/assets/d9115b49-3b83-46ed-9f46-0e39c5fe3bc9" />*

----

-## Dashboard Overview
+### Dashboard Overview

 *<img width="1920" height="878" alt="Image" src="https://github.com/user-attachments/assets/6dde1881-b0e2-4d31-90f6-3c8aa96c094a" />*

 The dashboard brings together key business performance indicators, sales trends, product performance, customer spending and geographic revenue.

----

 ### Business KPIs

 *<img width="1920" height="264" alt="Image" src="https://github.com/user-attachments/assets/b917c93c-eadf-4670-a540-297341811ad8" />*

-### Findings

-The business generated approximately **£17.37 million** in total revenue from **36,969 completed orders**, involving **5,878 customers** and **4,631 products**.
+**Finding:** The business generated approximately **£17.37 million** in total revenue from **36,969 orders**, involving **5,878 customers** and **4,631 products**.
 The average order value was **£469.98**, meaning the average completed order generated approximately £470 in revenue.

----

 ### Monthly Revenue Trend

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/12a16540-4c68-4af9-886f-17ac5b103ba1" />*

-### Findings

-Monthly revenue fluctuated throughout the two-year period, with revenue consistently peaking in November.
+**Finding:** Monthly revenue fluctuated throughout the two-year period, with revenue consistently peaking in November.
 Revenue reached **£1.17 million in November 2010** and **£1.16 million in November 2011**, before declining in December.
 The December figures should be interpreted with caution because the dataset only contains transactions up to **9 December 2011**.

----

 ### Monthly Order Trend

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/2c05b05e-7d1d-4a38-98e3-c8f0b65e4745" />*

-### Findings

-The number of completed orders followed a similar pattern to monthly revenue.
+**Finding:** The number of orders followed a similar pattern to monthly revenue.
 Order volume increased towards the end of each year and reached its highest level in **November 2011 (2,657 orders)**.
 The similar movement between order volume and revenue suggests that higher order activity was an important contributor to the increase in revenue.

----

 ### Top Products by Revenue

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/89924349-72d5-46aa-a30c-6702751330b9" />*

-### Findings

-The **REGENCY CAKESTAND 3 TIER** generated the highest total revenue, followed by **WHITE HANGING HEART T-LIGHT HOLDER** and **PAPER CRAFT, LITTLE BIRDIE**.
+**Finding:** The **REGENCY CAKESTAND 3 TIER** generated the highest total revenue, followed by **WHITE HANGING HEART T-LIGHT HOLDER** and **PAPER CRAFT, LITTLE BIRDIE**.
 These products were among the largest contributors to the retailer's total revenue during the period analyzed.

----

 ### Top Products by Quantity Sold

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/fc4587c3-6f96-4031-9210-ebb428b22e37" />*

-### Findings

-The **WORLD WAR 2 GLIDERS ASSTD DESIGNS** recorded the highest sales quantity, followed by **WHITE HANGING HEART T-LIGHT HOLDER** and **PAPER CRAFT, LITTLE BIRDIE**.
+**Finding:** The **WORLD WAR 2 GLIDERS ASSTD DESIGNS** recorded the highest sales quantity, followed by **WHITE HANGING HEART T-LIGHT HOLDER** and **PAPER CRAFT, LITTLE BIRDIE**.
 Comparing quantity sold with revenue shows that the products with the highest sales volume were not necessarily the highest revenue generators, highlighting the influence of product price on total revenue.

----

 ### Top Customers by Spending

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/488db80c-3961-4e56-b296-91b6fa45d401" />*

-### Findings

-Customer **18102** recorded the highest total spending at approximately **£580,987**, followed by customers **14646 (£528,603)** and **14156 (£313,438)**.
+**Finding:** Customer **18102** recorded the highest total spending at approximately **£580,987**, followed by customers **14646 (£528,603)** and **14156 (£313,438)**.
 The large difference between the top customers and the rest of the customer base suggests that a small group of customers had substantially higher spending than others.

----

 ### Revenue by Country

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/916f4e3b-074c-44c5-96af-cafd836f07fa" />*

-### Findings

-The **United Kingdom** generated the largest share of revenue at approximately **£14.39 million**, substantially higher than any other country.
+**Finding:** The **United Kingdom** generated the largest share of revenue at approximately **£14.39 million**, substantially higher than any other country.
 Among the international markets, **EIRE, the Netherlands, Germany and France** generated the highest revenue outside the UK.

----

 ## Insights